"D&O insurance is a waste of money for company directors because we’ve never had any issues in the past"

 A number of statutes exist to make company directors responsible, negligent failure to prevent, or neglect can mean there is no requirement for knowledge, merely the failure for the individual to act.

 4) The company will protect me against any legal disputes or regulatory investigations whilst acting as a director.

-You may have an indemnification agreement in place (most companies don’t), however have you considered what would happen if: 1) the company was unable to fund your defence; 2) your interests and the company’s interests were not aligned; or 3) you left the company and were held accountable for historic actions?
+As a company directors, you may have an indemnification agreement in place (most company directors don’t), however have you considered what would happen if: 1) the company was unable to fund your defence; 2) your interests and the company’s interests were not aligned; or 3) you left the company and were held accountable for historic actions?

 5) Only public companies purchase D&O Insurance because they’re exposed to litigation and regulatory investigations.